 Something I don’t like is a pre-concept about some technology before I try it.
-For a couple of months, I’ve been trying Stylus and I have to say I’m liking a lot.
-One type of CSS architecture I really like is BEM and these days I faced a simple problem that probably most of you resolved but as it was new for me I decided to post here.
+I’ve been trying Stylus for a couple of months, and I have to say I liked it a lot.
+One type of CSS architecture I really like is BEM, and these days, I faced a simple problem that probably most of you were able to solve, but as it was new for me, I decided to post here.

 The scenario with BEM

 Imagine there is a superclass

 .fabeni.
 It has a child element and a modificator class (if you want to know more about BEM, I wrote some stuff some time ago ).
 Something like that:

 Here’s the thing: let’s say we want to target the child element of the modificator class, something like:

 Using Stylus, I realized three different ways we could write it (probably there is more).